adepierre/Botcraft/README.md

 Examples can be found in the [Examples](Examples/) folder:
 - [0_HelloWorld](Examples/0_HelloWorld): Connect to a server, sends Hello World! in the chat then disconnect
 - [1_UserControlledExample](Examples/1_UserControlledExample): Best with GUI, mouse and keyboard controlled player.
-Can be used in a dummy world (without any server) to test things like physics or rendering
+Can be used in a dummy offline world (without any server) to test things like physics or rendering
 - [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obey commands sent through vanilla chat.
 Known commands at this point:
   - pathfinding
   - disconnecting
   - checking its sourroundings for spawnable blocks (useful if you want to check whether or not a perimeter is spawn proof)
   - placing a block
   - interacting with a block (lever, button ...)
-- [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Simple example to stay at the same position.
-Physics is not processed, chunks are not saved in memory to save RAM.
+- [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Very leight AFK only bot.
+Simply connect to a server and stay still doing nothing.
 - [4_MapCreatorExample](Examples/4_MapCreatorExample): Much more complex example, with autonomous behaviour implemented to build a map based pixel art.
 Can be launched with multiple bot simultaneously.
-They can share their internal representation of the world to save some RAM, at the cost of slowing down if too many share the same.
+They can share their internal representation of the world to save some RAM, at the cost of slowing down if too many share the same (due to concurrent access).
 Only extensively tested on 1.16.5, but should work with minor to none adaptation on previous/older versions.

+## Clients

+Botcraft has multiple ``XXXClient`` classes you can inherit from depending on what you want to achieve.
+For more details, you can check the corresponding [wiki page](https://github.com/adepierre/Botcraft/wiki/Clients).

 ## Connection